Witch-Love/witch-love.github.io/mkdocs/docs/umineko/creating-translations.md

 ---
+title: Creating Translations
+description: Create a new language support for Umineko Project
 comments: true
 status: draft
 ---

-# Creating Translations

 In this tutorial, we will be talking about how you can create a new language setting for Umineko Project.

 ???+ info "Use your own language code!"
-	In the tutorial, we used our own language code ==tr==, which is for Turkish.
+	In the tutorial, we used our own language code `#!yaml tr`, which is for Turkish.
 Don't forget to ^^use your own language code^^ instead.

 	You can check [language codes](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) page for other codes.